dougbutner/web-4/README.md

 # WIP v 0.0.1
 # The Web 4 Manifesto - Awakening the Democratic Web

+# The Democratic Web: A Manifesto for Web 4

 Collaborative Democracy [Alt title]

 Provable Democracy [Alt title]